collective/collective.exampledevtools/docs/index.rst

 release helper tools.

 If you want to follow all steps mentioned in the release flow above, zest.release is more extensive than jarn.mkrelease.
-However, if you only want to tag, package and upload the release, jarn.mkrelease seems more fit.
+However, if you only want to tag, package and upload the release, jarn.mkrelease suffices.

 Run your tests on jenkins or travis.ci for continious integration
 =================================================================